jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

   (f) provide for all reasonable help in te reo Māori to be given by an employee of the State Services (as defined in section 2 of the State Sector Act 1988), without fee or other consideration, in connection with an application for a benefit, if—
     (i) the applicant is a Maori (within the meaning of section 4 of the Maori Land Act 1993), and asks for help of that kind; and
     (ii) the employee has the necessary knowledge of te reo Māori:
-  (g) provide an application need not refer to a particular kind of benefit:
+  (g) provide that an application need not refer to a particular kind of benefit:
-  (h) provide an application does not, by referring to a particular kind of benefit, prevent MSD from granting any other kind or kinds of benefit:
+  (h) provide that an application does not, by referring to a particular kind of benefit, prevent MSD from granting any other kind or kinds of benefit:
   (i) authorise MSD to require as supporting evidence, if MSD considers that the appropriate benefit for an applicant is a youth support payment, evidence of the applicant’s specified costs:
   (j) authorise MSD to waive a requirement to complete an application form or some or all of a requirement to provide supporting evidence:
   (k) provide for travelling expenses and allowances for any applicant or beneficiary who has to be absent from that person’s regular place of residence for a purpose approved by MSD (for example, to be medically examined by, or at the, direction of MSD):